mmKALLL/Neuroking/README.md

 Planned for 0.2:
 - Create Systems - they will manage the network and optimize the parameters to maximise a fitness function.
 - Nodes with optimizable parameters
-- Nodes which pass values between 0.0 and 1.0 along the network
+- Nodes which pass sums of their inputs to their outputs
-- Weak and strong connections
+- Weak and strong weighted connections

 Planned for 0.3:
 - Systems should be configurable